 Under this classification, retailers are divided based on the width (i.e., number of different product lines) and depth (i.e., number of different products within a product line) of the products they carry.

 - General Merchandisers – These retailers carry a wide range of product categories (i.e., broad width), though the number of different items within a particular product line is generally limited (i.e., shallow depth).

-- Multiple Lines Specialty Merchandisers – Retailers classified in this category stock a limited number of product lines (i.e., narrow width) but within the categories they handle they often offer a greater selection (i.e., extended depth) than are offered by general merchandisers.
-For example, a consumer electronics retailer would fall into this category.
+- Multiple Lines Specialty Merchandisers – Retailers classified in this category stock a limited number of product lines (i.e., narrow width).
+However, within the categories they handle, they often offer a greater selection (i.e., extended depth) than is offered by general merchandisers.
+For example, a consumer electronics retailer, such as Best Buy, would fall into this category.